 ARTICLE 18.
 FAILURE TO PERFORM, TERMINATION

 Failure to Perform.
-In the event Contractor fails to collect the MSW/Yard Waste, Recyclables, or Bulky Items/Problem Materials as required by this Agreement, the City may, at its option, hire such labor and equipment as may be necessary to collect and dispose of such MSW/Yardwaste, Recyclables, and/or Bulky Items/Problem Materials, after Contractor is given three (3) business days to remedy the situation.
+In the event Contractor fails to collect the Recyclables as required by this Agreement, the City may, at its option, hire such labor and equipment as may be necessary to collect and dispose of such Recyclables, after Contractor is given three (3) business days to remedy the situation.
 The City may, at the City's sole option, terminate this Agreement in accordance with Section 16.2.
 In the event remedy does not occur, Contractor shall reimburse the City for all reasonable Collection expenses the City incurs above and beyond the amounts the City is obligated to pay for such Collection under this Agreement, or the City shall utilize the Performance Bond for such expenses.

 Events of Default.
 Subject to applicable cure periods, the following shall be additional Events of Default under this Agreement which are not subject to Liquidated Damages as set forth above.